The essentials of the artist statement are as following:

 Usually, and especially with contemporary art, work tends to buck or subvert established art historical traditions and this is what gives it meaning.
-If you are a fiber artist working within the tradition of colonial lace-making, but you’re making pornographic images in the lace, you’re subverting the tradition and challenging expectations of your medium.
+If you are a fiber artist working within the tradition of colonial lace-making, but you’re depicting pornographic images in a doily, you’re subverting the tradition and challenging expectations of your medium.

-Use active words — like explore, analyze, question, test, search, devise, discover, balance, connect, experiment, juxtapose, or construct.
+Use active words — like explore, analyze, question, test, search, devise, discover, balance, connect, experiment, challenge, or construct.

 Additional, optional aspects:

 4. A short and specific personal narrative that relates directly to your art making.
 Autobiography has been a highly powerful tool for successful artists since the beginning of time.
 All art is, in some way, autobiographical and this story, told clearly, functions as a great first sentence or lede used to “hook” the reader.
 If you are making art for personal reasons, explain them because it deepens the meaning of your work and presents you as a unique individual.

-5. An historical context explaining one or two influences on the work and placing it into an art historical continuum shows that you understand what you are doing and why.
+5. An historical context explaining one or two influences on the work places it into a historical continuum.
+This shows that you understand what you are doing and why.
 It also may invite smart comparisons to your work.

 6. NOTHING ELSE – save your feelings for your diary!
 The artist statement is a tool and cannot encapsulate the complexity of your work.